Vermont Regions

 Maybe it’s something in the water, but the Upper Green Mountains are also home to several famous names in Vermont’s thriving craft-beverage movement.
 The von Trapp family’s brewery and The Alchemist in Stowe, Rock Art in Morrisville, and Lawson’s Finest Liquids in Waitsfield all have loyal followings and on-site tasting rooms or pubs.

 These mountain communities have a lively cultural scene, too, in both the visual and performing arts.
+In Johnson, the Vermont Studio Center offers artists’ and writers’ residency programs, welcoming creative types to hone their craft.
+Additionally, Johnson Woolen Mills crafts artful clothing and home goods from Vermont wool.
 The Bryan Memorial Gallery, which has its original Jeffersonville location and a newer branch in Stowe, focuses on New England landscape paintings.
 The Current, in Stowe, showcases local contemporary art.
 Waitsfield’s Artisans’ Gallery is a hub for artists and craftspeople in the Mad River Valley and beyond.
 The Lamoille County Players in Hyde Park and Waitsfield’s Valley Players present amateur theater annually.

 And all year long, the region’s ski resort towns do their part to bring people together with music and community fun.
 As the snow begins to melt, look for madcap “Spring Fling” days on the slopes.
 Summer brings a full lineup of concerts to places like Sugarbush’s Lincoln Peak Courtyard.
 And fall sees Stowe hosting everything from the three-day Foliage Arts Festival to Indigenous People’s Day Rocks!, a daylong celebration of Native American culture that includes contributions from Vermont’s Nulhegan Band of the Coosuk Abenaki Nation, one of the largest Abenaki tribes still in existence.